Stepping into the light

 As the pillars of society – the glue that binds communities together –Intisar believes that it is through the empowerment of women that we effect positive change for all.
 Her steadfast desire to make a measurable difference to humanity – for voices to be heard – is what drives the Foundation that bears her name, a hugely impactful organisation that helps women overcome the devastating emotional scars of war and the turmoil of post-migration.
 At the heart of its pioneering programmes is group therapy, the power of which our founder has experienced first-hand.

 It was hosting a colour therapy workshop with her daughter Fatima that a lightbulb moment struck.
-Witnessing the extraordinary impact colour therapy had on the emotional and physical wellbeing of the participants, the dynamic mother-daughter duo realised that harnessing this power could be tremendously transformative.
-And by taking this knowledge and weaving in the evocative effects of scent, the pair knew instantly that they were onto a revolutionary idea that could drive meaningful change: the seeds for Prismologie were sown.
+Witnessing the extraordinary impact colour therapy had on the emotional and physical wellbeing of the participants, she soon realised that harnessing this power could be tremendously transformative.
+And by taking this knowledge and weaving in the evocative effects of scent, she knew instantly that they were onto a revolutionary idea that could drive meaningful change: the seeds for Prismologie were sown.

 Discover a brighter world